John Rutledge: Constitutional Convention

 Rutledge argued that if either house of the legislature was to have the sole authority to introduce appropriation bills, it should be the Senate.
 He noted that the Senate, by nature of its lengthier terms of office, would tend to be more leisurely in its actions.
 That made Rutledge feel that the Senate could better think clearly about what the consequences of a bill would be.
 Also, since the bills could not become law without the consent of the House of Representatives, he concluded that there would be no danger of the Senate ruling the country.

 When the proposal was made that only landowners should have the right to vote, Rutledge opposed it perhaps more strongly than any other motion in the entire convention.
 He stated that making such a rule would divide the people into "haves" and "have nots," would create an undying resentment against landowners and could do nothing but cause discord.
 He was supported by Benjamin Franklin, and the rule was not adopted.

 In the debate on slavery in the new country, Rutledge took the side of the slaveholders since he was a Southerner and a slaveholder.
 Rutledge said that if the Constitution forbade slavery, the Southern states would never agree to the Constitution.

-He received six electoral votes during the first U.S. presidential election.
+He received six electoral votes from South Carolina during the first U.S. presidential election.